 In addition to low combustion efficiency, trapped moisture can cause fires to pop and crackle.
 Even if a piece of firewood looks dry, it probably has moisture inside its pores.
 After all, trees absorb water to grow and survive.
 Without water, they wouldn’t be able to transfer nutrients, nor would they be able to produce energy via photosynthesis.
 Heavily saturated firewood, contains a substantial amount of moisture — so much, in fact, that it restricts the combustion process.
 And as previously mentioned, inefficient combustion can cause wood to pop and crackle when burned.

 Trapped moisture can also cause wood to pop and crackle from the creation of steam.
 Unlike wood, water doesn’t convert into heat when burned.
 If you place a pot of water on the stove and activate the burner, it will evaporate as steam.
 This same principle rings true when burning wet or moist firewood.
 As the trapped moisture heats up, it will turn to steam.
 Unfortunately, this often results in the creation of steam pockets inside the wood.
 The steam remains trapped inside these pockets, and as the pressure increases, they may burst to create popping and crackling.

-To minimize popping and crackling, use kiln dried firewood to build your fires.
-As the name suggests, kiln dried firewood is processed in a heated kiln.
+To minimize popping and crackling, use firewood for sale to build your fires.
+As the name suggests, kiln dried firewood gets placed into a heated kiln.
 Some kilns are powered by electricity, whereas others are powered by steam or even solar energy.
 Regardless, they all expose wood to heat, which works to release the trapped moisture and create exceptionally dry firewood.